 Comcast has done an overhaul in the way they present television and entertainment to the consumer.
 A year ago we got our first look at the Comcast X1 box running the new Xfinity X1 platform.
-I’ve personally been using the X1 for about a year now and it’s time I give you my full review of the Xfinity X1 and the X1 Platform.
+I’ve personally been using the X1 for about a year now.
+It’s time I give you my full review of the Xfinity X1 and the X1 Platform.

-The back of the X1 has a ton of ports with 3 HDMI ports, USB, eSata, component, composite, 2 coaxial ports and ethernet.
-This allows for different configurations depending on your setup.
-I haven’t tested all of them yet but it’s good to know that their is enough connections to have Comcast setup your X1 in your home theater the way you want to.
+The back of the X1 has a ton of ports with 3 HDMI ports, USB, eSata, component, composite, two coaxial ports, and ethernet.
+The variety of ports allows for different configuration setups.
+I haven’t tested all of them yet, but it’s good to know that there are enough connections to have Comcast setup your X1 in your home theater the way you want to.

 Xfinity X1 Platform Is An Evolution In Presenting TV Entertainment

-The X1 Platform is a multi layer systems of software and services that gives you a ton of options and control on how and where you watch your content.
-In this review we’ll be focused on the set-top box.
-The X1 interface is a simple grey interface that sections your DVR in to 4 main categories, Guide, DVR, On Demand, Apps.
-While each are separate they do cross over each other in a good way to present content to you.
+The X1 Platform is a multi-layer system of software and services that give you a ton of options and control on how and where you watch your content.
+In this review, we’ll be focused on the set-top box.
+The X1 interface is a simple gray interface that sections your DVR into 4 main categories, Guide, DVR, On Demand, Apps.
+While each is separate, they do cross over each other in a good way to present content to you.

-Guide is your TV guide to see all what’s on TV.
-It’s got the layout that most of us are familar with.
-When you highlight at item it will give you a preview of metadata about the content.
+The guide is your TV guide to see all that’s on TV.
+It’s got the layout that most of us are familiar with.
+When you highlight the item, it will give you a preview of metadata about the content.
 Hitting the OK button on the remote will jump to that channel (if the program is currently on).
-You’ll see a logo of either the TV station or the program that is currently on and the time shift bar which allows you to go up to 4X rewind, 4X Fast Forward and slow motion. these controls work smooth and get the job done.
-Hitting the left arrow will bring up a quick TV guide and will put live TV is a medium window on the left of it.
-You’ll also notice the time and temperature on the bottom right.
-You’ll always see this anywhere you go in the menu to give you quick glance to time and temperature which are two important pieces of information.
+You’ll see a logo of either the TV station or the program that is currently on and the time shift bar which allows you rewind fast forward and slow motion.

-Now if you hit the Last button instead of going right back to the last channel it brings the last 10 channels, DVR and On Demand content you have watch.
-This is a cool multitask approach to jump back to content quickly and one of my favorite features to use.
+Now if you hit the Last button instead of going right back to the last channel, it brings the past ten channels, DVR and On Demand content, you have to watch.
+You can easily jump back to content quickly and one of my favorite features to use.

-Going back into the guide if you hit info button on a show or movie you’ll get more information about the content like content rating, synopsis, rotten tomatoes review info (if a movie), actors and actresses in the show or movie, share to a connected Facebook or Twitter account etc. From this menu is where you can setup to record the content and record a series if you want to and set the series settings to your liking.
+Going back into the guide if you hit the info button on a show or movie you’ll get more information about the content like content rating, synopsis, rotten tomatoes review info (if a movie), actors and actresses in the show or movie, share to a connected Facebook or Twitter account, etc. From this menu is where you can setup to record an episode or the series if you want.
 You’ll also see season information, future episodes and what’s available on demand.
-You cans also change get more information about the actors and even see more content that they are in specifically in.
+You can also change it to get more information about the actors and even see more content that they are in specifically in.
 You can see related content and more.
-The Guide is simple but expansive giving you tons of information in an easy to digest way.
+The Guide is simple but gives you tons of information in an easy to digest way.

-The DVR section is a easy DVR manager that holds all of your recorded shows, let’s you view and edit your schedule, recover deleted show and priority manage which shows get recorded if there is a conflict.
-With 5 tuners and the ability to record 4 shows at once you usually won’t run into too many conflicts.
+The DVR section is an easy DVR manager that holds all of your recorded shows, let’s you view and edit your schedule, recover deleted show and priority manager.
+With five tuners and the ability to record four shows at once you usually won’t run into too many conflicts.
 There isn’t too much to say here for the DVR other then it’s straight forward and easy to use.

-The On Demand section is a one stop shop for instant access to TV, Movies and more.
+The On Demand section is a one-stop shop for instant access to TV, Movies and more.
 The guide is mixed with free, subscription and paid content.
-It’s broken down into as many categories as you can think of.
-There is new content added constantly.
-The access to the content is really instant as load times are minimal and almost not noticeable at all.
-You can also switch between on demand, live TV and DVR recordings on the fly without missing a beat.
-It’s rather seamless and that’s the way it should be.
-I’ve been able to jump between on demand, live TV and recording 4 shows at the same time and the X1 platform doesn’t skip a beat.
+It’s broken down into as many categories as you can think of and there is new content added continuously.
+Access to the content is really instant as load times are minimal and almost not noticeable at all.
+You can also switch between on demand, live TV, and DVR recordings on the fly without missing a beat.
+It’s rather seamless, and that’s the way it should be.
+I’ve been able to jump between on demand, live TV and recording 4 shows at the same time and not skip a beat.

-When you open that up you’ll be able to get a quick summary of the latest games happening from NBA, MLB, NFL, NHL and NCAA.
+When you open that up, you get a quick summary of the latest games happening from all major sports leagues and events.
 It shows scores and gives play-by-play.
-This will be great for fantasy sports players that want to watch one game while keep track of other games going on at the same time.
-It can be access from anywhere on the X1 by just tapping the C button on the remote.
+This will be great for fantasy sports players that need to track multiple games.
+It can be accessed from anywhere on the X1 by just tapping the C button.

-The X1 has universal search which lets you search for any TV show, movie, event and actor across all the Xfinity’s entertainment channels.
-There is an on-screen keyboard but you can also use T9 entry on the remote to search.
-It’s pretty fast and generally pick up what you’re looking for within a few letters typed in.
+The X1 has a universal search which lets you search for any TV show, movie, event, and actor across all the Xfinity’s entertainment channels.
+There is an on-screen keyboard, but you can also use T9 entry on the remote to search.
+It’s fast and generally, pick up what you’re looking for within a few letters typed in.
 One you have found what you’re looking for it brings you to the same options that I explained in the Guide section.
 This works great and good for just searching for what you want.

 The settings options give you a ton of detail control over the X1 box.
 You can change your video and audio settings, extensive parental controls and check specific device information.
 This info is better shown in the video review so check there to see.